mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 Even if it is possible to
 :ref:`determine the test success manually<determining-success-manually>`,
 the test suite is supposed to run in an automated way.
 A **testing instance** is such an execution of the testsuite.
-Such a testing instance is controlled by a machine called the **test runner** and the test pages are loaded on a **test machine**.
+A testing instance is controlled by a machine called the **test runner** and the test pages are loaded on a **test machine**.
 These machines may be the same.